Royal Opera House Youth Opera Company

 - Gone Fishing, which was devised from existing opera repertory by Karen and Suzi and arranged by composer Richard Taylor.
 In Gone Fishing, the children got to grips with a wide range of material and languages including French, Italian and Spanish, and they encountered all sorts of music along the way – from extracts from Nixon in China and El Niño by contemporary composer John Adams, to fragments from Rameau’s Platée and Monteverdi’s Orfeo via Britten, Tchaikovsky, Mozart, Ravel and others.
 Director Karen Gillingham, designer Bernie Roberts.
 (2013)

-You can read an article about the Youth Opera Company by clicking here.
+Read an article about the Youth Opera Company here.
 This article first appeared in the April 2011 issue of ROH’s About the House magazine.

 You can watch a clip of ROH YOC in rehearsal here